siddBanPsu/academic-kickstart/content/post/telegram-bot-heroku/index.md

 #### Deploying on Heroku ####

 The deployment part is pretty straightforward.
-The github repo can be directly linked to have continuous development on Heroku.First, create an application on Heroku.
+The github repo can be directly linked to have continuous development on Heroku.
+First, create an application on Heroku.
 In the root folder of the application, a Procfile needs to be created, only with the following content where telebot.py is the main python file to run.
 You have to set up automatic deploys on Heroku.

 ```c++
 worker: python app/telebot.py